BenySynakiewicz/Star-Battles/README.md

 - Added cargo (catching it noticeably increases the score).
 - Added a new bonus.
 - Improved and optimized collisions.
-- Made shields impossible to penetrate by anthing (bonuses included).
+- Made shields impossible to penetrate by anything (bonuses included).
 - Significant visual improvements.
 - Minor audio improvements.